A Rational Critique of Ayn Rand’s Objectivism

 The law of causality is the law of identity applied to action.
 All actions are caused by entities.
 The nature of an action is caused and determined by the nature of the entities that act; a thing cannot act in contradiction to its nature . . . .
 The law of identity does not permit you to have your cake and eat it, too.
 The law of causality does not permit you to eat your cake before you have it. – Galt’s Speech, For the New Intellectual, 151

 Causality is not derived from the identity axiom.
 Causality is a property of the universe.
-So much so that Causality is built into how humans think.
+So much so that human cognition evolved to think about causality automatically.
 Same with time.
 There’s no way for a human to ever think without implicitly assuming the existence of time and causality.
 We cannot escape them because we cannot escape our subjectivity.

 As a philosophical detective, you must remember that nothing is self-evident except the material of sensory perception—and that an irreducible primary is a fact which cannot be analyzed (i.e. broken into components) or derived from antecedent facts.
 You must examine your own convictions and any idea or theory you study, by asking: Is this an irreducible primary—and, if not, what does it depend on?
 You must ask the same question about any answer you obtain, until you do come to an irreducible primary: if a given idea contradicts a primary, the idea is false.
 This process will lead you to the field of metaphysics and epistemology—and you will discover in what way every aspect of man’s knowledge depends on that field and stands or falls with it. – Ayn Rand, The Ayn Rand Letter, Volume III, No. 9 (January 28, 1974)